sky-noname/SugarScum/README.md

 # How to use
 To import the mod, either:

-Paste the folowing into your browser's console (can be opened by right-clicking and selecting "Inspect Element).
+Paste the folowing into your browser's console (can be opened by right-clicking and selecting "Inspect Element").
 ```javascript
 Game.LoadMod('https://sky-noname.github.io/SugarScum/sugarScum.js');
 ```